Liouville-type theorems and existence of solutions for quasilinear elliptic equations with nonlinear gradient terms: Introduction

 and

 where $q$ is related to a growth condition on $f(x,u)$ with respect to $u$.
 Gidas and Spruck made the blow-up procedure around the points $x_n$ in which solutions $u_n$ attain their maxima.
 Assuming $\lim_{n\to\infty}x_n=x_0$, they provided a solution on the entire $\mathbb{R}^N$ if $x_0\in\Omega$ (corresponding to \eqref{0.15}) and a solution in the half-space $\mathbb{R}_+^N$ if $x_0\in\partial\Omega$ (corresponding to \eqref{0.16}).
 Some scholars intended to extend above considerations to the $m$-Laplacian case.
-Due to the absence of Liouville-type theorem in the half-space at that time, they considered to do some restrictions on the domain, see \cite{AC,CMM}.
-Ruiz \cite{R} first modified the blow-up argument and centered on a certain fixed point $y_0\in\Omega$ instead of $x_n$, avoiding the Liouville-type theorem in the half-space.
-But, this method needs to make stronger restrictions on $q$, which are mainly due to the use of Harnack inequalities.
+Due to the absence of a Liouville-type theorem in the half-space at that time, they made some restrictions on the domain, see \cite{AC,CMM}.
 Whereafter, Zou \cite{Z} provided a Liouville-type theorem for the $m$-Laplace equation with no gradient terms in the half-space.
 By using this advantageous tool, Baldelli and Filippucci \cite{BF} recently considered \eqref{P} with

 under restrictions on parameters $m,q,s,\theta$.
-This approach can be also applied in nonlocal elliptic problem, see \cite{BPGQ}.
+This approach can also be applied in nonlocal elliptic problem, see \cite{BPGQ}.
 In addition, some qualitative properties of semilinear and quasilinear parabolic problems with nonlinear gradient terms were also studied in \cite{AS,FPS,LS,LZZ,LZZ1,JSS,PS2,SZ1,ZL,ZL1,ZL2,ZZ} and the references therein.

-The present paper will apply Theorem \ref{thm:1.4} to consider the existence results of the equation \eqref{P}, the nonlinearity $f$ of which involves the positive term $u^q|\nabla u|^p$ due to \eqref{F}.
-Our proof adopts the methods in \cite{FL1,R} to avoid the absence of Liouville-type theorem in the half-space.
-As mentioned earilier, the use of Harnack inequalities needs to make some restrictions on the parameters, namely, \eqref{F}.
+In the present paper, Theorem \ref{thm:1.4} will be applied to study the existence results of the equation \eqref{P}, the nonlinearity $f$ of which involves the positive term $u^q|\nabla u|^p$ due to \eqref{F}.
+As mentioned earilier, the application of Harnack inequalities resulted some restrictions on the parameters, namely, \eqref{F}.